base-org/pessimism/docs/architecture/etl.markdown

 **Backtest**
 A backtest pipeline is a pipeline that is used to sequentially backtest some component sequence from some starting to ending block height.
-For example, a backtest pipeline could be used to backtest a _balance_enforcement_ invariant between L1 block heights `0` to `1000`.
+For example, a backtest pipeline could be used to backtest a _balance_enforcement_ heuristic between L1 block heights `0` to `1000`.

 ### Pipeline UUID (PUUID)
 All pipelines have a PUUID that stores critical identification data.
 Pipeline UUIDs are used by higher order abstractions to:
-* Route invariant inputs between the ETL and Risk Engine
+* Route heuristic inputs between the ETL and Risk Engine
 * Understand when pipeline collisions between `PIDs` occur

 Pipeline UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
 This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that overlapping components can be deduplicated when viable.